buildkite/agent-stack-k8s/README.md

                   - --image=ttl.sh/example:1h
 ```

+The `podSpec` of the `kubernetes` plugin can support any field from the `PodSpec` resource [in the Kubernetes API documentation](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.24/#podspec-v1-core).

+### Validating your pipeline

+With the unstructured nature of Buildkite plugin specs, it can be frustratingly
+easy to mess up your configuration and then have to debug why your agent pods are failing to start.
+To help prevent this sort of error, there's a linter that uses [JSON
+schema](https://json-schema.org/) to validate the pipeline and plugin
+configuration.

+This currently can't prevent every sort of error, you might still have a reference to a Kubernetes volume that doesn't exist, or other errors of that sort, but it will validate that the fields match the API spec we expect.

+Our JSON schema can also be used with editors that support JSON Schema by configuring your editor to validate against the schema found [here](./cmd/linter/schema.json).

 ## Cloning repos via SSH

 To use SSH to clone your repos, you'll need to add a secret reference via an [EnvFrom](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.25/#envfromsource-v1-core) to your pipeline to specify where to mount your SSH private key from.